hpc-carpentry/hpc-carpentry.github.io/_posts/2019/07/2019-07-02-lesson-release.md

 - [La Terminal de Unix](http://swcarpentry.github.io/shell-novice-es)

-If you don’t see your name listed as an author for a lesson you contributed to, please let us know by contacting [team@carpentries.org](mailto:team@carpentries.org).
+If you don’t see your name listed as an author for a lesson you contributed to, please let us know by contacting [team@carpentries.org](mailto:team@carpentries.org) and by providing your GitHub username and the lesson(s) you contributed to.
 Whether you contributed 300 commits, or corrected a single typo - your efforts have made our lessons better, easier for new Instructors to teach, and easier for independent learners to use as a resource.
 Our lessons are never done.
 Your pull requests, issues, comments, and other feedback continue to be welcome as you encounter new learner challenges, bring our lessons into new communities, and, yes, continue to correct the inevitable typos.
 A heartfelt thank you from The Carpentries staff team to all of our Maintainers, contributors, and Instructors for creating these wonderful resources.